LorenzoTarricone/Compressed-Sensing-to-Pooling-and-Deconvolution-of-Pd-Catalyzed-Cross-Coupling-Reactions-Experiments/README.md

  - Once configured, run the data function to perform the deconvolution on your data directly within Spotfire.

 The analysis of the data can be performed following the instructions of the .md file in the Spotfire folder of this repository

+## Usage and suggested workflow
+A complete explanation of all the required inputs and the suggested workflow is specified [here](https://github.com/LorenzoTarricone/Compressed-Sensing-to-Pooling-and-Deconvolution-of-Pd-Catalyzed-Cross-Coupling-Reactions-Experiments/blob/main/Spotfire/Mixing_experiments_user_guide.md)

 ## References
 If you find this repository helpful, please cite the following paper: